Dialysis Technician Training Schools

 In programs that lead to a degree, students may be required to take core educational classes in such topics as communications, composition, and mathematics.
 These programs are also where electives may come into play.
 Dialysis technician students can choose to take electives in the allied health field to further their expertise, but that is not a requirement for most electives.

-Dialysis programs may also have healthcare specific accreditation, also known as programmatic accreditation, from a source such as the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+Dialysis programs may also have healthcare-specific accreditation, known as programmatic accreditation, from a source such as the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 Because the members of this accreditation agency have expertise in healthcare, they are better able to accredit specific programs, rather than entire schools.
-Prospective students may visit the CAAHEP website for more information on tat organization's specific accreditation process and to find accredited schools and programs.
+Prospective students may visit the CAAHEP website for more information on that organization's exact accreditation process and find accredited schools and programs.

 Additionally, a number of dialysis technician programs have been approved by BONENT.
 The programs approved by BONENT may not necessarily meet the requirements of official CAAHEP accreditation since not all of them are offered by institutions of higher learning.
 Still, the BONENT seal of approval does mean that these programs are designed to prepare students for the CHT exam upon graduation.
 A list of approved training programs is available on the BONENT website and includes dialysis tech schools in 11 states.

 |Career Facts||Dialysis Technician|